getfiit/qa-automation-test-app/README.md

 - The details screen shows a more detailed view of the clicked item

+# Test Cases For Part 1

+1. Check Fiit logo is displayed
+2. Login successfully
+3. Login, scroll to the bottom of the list, select last item and make sure it opens the right content

 # Your Task

-1. Automate the following test cases provided
+1. Automate the test cases provided above
 2. Provide any additional automation that is not covered by these test cases

+- this test should take you 2 days to complete
+- please fork this repo and provide your solution on your github account